 Though dizziness and vertigo have been commonly reported in the setting of Parkinson’s disease (PD), the diagnosis may be missed and treatment may not be optimal.
 The terms dizziness and vertigo can be defined in many ways.
 Most experts agree that the terms refer to a sensation of spinning or whirling and that the sensation has been frequently associated with balance problems.
-The Parkinson’s Foundation 1-800-4PD-INFO (473-4636) Helpline and Ask the Doctor forum have received many questions on the topic of dizziness, vertigo and Parkinson’s disease.
+The Parkinson’s Foundation 1-800-4PD-INFO (473-4636) Helpline and PD Conversations have received many questions on the topic of dizziness, vertigo and Parkinson’s disease.
 In this month’s What’s Hot in PD? column, I will review the topic and summarize the most common management strategies.

 Van Wenson and colleagues recently analyzed a consecutive cohort of Parkinson’s disease patients.
 There were 305 patients and 49% complained of dizziness.
 Of these cases, 38% had orthostatic hypotension and 8% had benign paroxysmal positional vertigo.
 There were another 3% suffering from a less classical type of benign paroxysmal positional vertigo.
 The prevalence of benign paroxysmal positional vertigo in Parkinson’s patients was 5.3% and over 90% of cases improved with treatment (Van Wenson, 2013).